 The library has several different supports to help you plan, find, create, and share OERs.
 We provide training and workshops for you and your team.
 We are also available for consultations.

-Open UBC is a curated collection of resources for faculty and students to learn about the why, what and how of open education practices and what they mean to teaching and learning at UBC.
+Open UBC is a curated collection of resources for faculty and students to learn about open scholarship and what it means to teaching, learning, and research at UBC.

 Copyright services at UBC Library advises faculty and staff on the application of UBC's copyright requirements and guidelines and provides a range of services to support faculty, staff and students.

 Scholarly communication is researchers creating, publishing and sharing their findings with the academic community and the broader public.
 The Scholarly Communications office at UBC supports faculty and students through workshops, guides and one-to-one consultations on a range of issues.

 The Centre for Teaching and Learning Technology (CTLT) focuses on professional development in teaching and learning, integration of technology into teaching and learning, development and delivery of distance education courses and programs and other technology-enhanced learning opportunities.